rcallaby/Software-Interview-Questions/README.md

 Another important concept in algorithms is searching.
 Searching algorithms are used to find a particular item in a collection of data.
 Some common searching algorithms include linear search and binary search.
 Linear search is a simple technique that searches for an item by checking each item in the collection one by one, while binary search is a more efficient algorithm that takes advantage of the sorted nature of the data to quickly find the item being searched for.

-In conclusion, Data Structures and Algorithms form the foundation of computer science.
+ Data Structures and Algorithms form the foundation of computer science.
 Understanding these concepts is crucial for developing efficient and effective software systems.
 Whether you are a computer science student or a professional software developer, having a solid understanding of data structures and algorithms is an essential part of your skillset.

-+ Further, more programming languages will be added as I become more familiar with them and have the resources to handle them.
+Further, more programming languages will be added as I become more familiar with them and have the resources to handle them.

 The manner of which these code examples are organized is a work in progress, however, here is a small outline of what is contained in this repository.